 Which bestselling authors?
 Which former editors?
 Which PhD experts?
 A reputable company would tell you.

 Of course, a disreputable company can simply lie.
-A number of ghostscams provide fake author rosters, using stock photos, made-up names, and, sometimes, fake biographies.
+A number of ghostscams provide fake author rosters, using stock or AI-generated photos, made-up names, and, sometimes, fake biographies.

 An example: these identical rosters of Experienced and Renowned Ghostwriters claimed by The Book Writing Corp, Professional Ghostwriter, Creative Bookwriters, and Ghostwriting Avenue (note how similar all these websites look).
 The images are stock.
 The supposed authors are nowhere to be found online.
 And the wordy but completely specifics-free “biographies”, which are as horribly written as the rest of the text on these four sites, are nonsensical.